OSGeo/gdal/doc/source/development/building_from_source.rst

     ``ZLIB_LIBRARY_DEBUG`` can also be specified to a similar library for building Debug releases.

+.. option:: ZLIB_IS_STATIC

+    Link to static external ZLIB directory.
+    Only used if GDAL_USE_ZLIB_INTERNAL=OFF and MSVC.

 .. option:: GDAL_USE_ZLIB=ON/OFF

     Control whether to use ZLIB.
 Defaults to ON when ZLIB is found.